The Face of Lincoln bronze #33 resides in the Boardroom of Ford’s Theatre, Washington, DC.

 “We are pleased to add this beautiful piece of art to our collection.
-It is particularly appropriate addition seeing as how Southern California artist Merrell Gage also designed the bas reliefs which adorn the fountains in front of our Lincoln Memorial Shrine.
+It is particularly appropriate addition seeing as how Southern California artist Merrell Gage also designed the bas reliefs which adorn the fountains in front of our Lincoln Memorial Shrine (pictured right).
 I’m certain our visitors’ understanding of Lincoln’s legacy will be enhanced by viewing Gage’s impressive artistry.”

-Don McCue is the Director of the Lincoln Memorial Shrine Museum of Redlands, CA. The institution acquired # 15 of the Face of Lincoln bronze by Robert Merrell Gage in January, 2020.
+Don McCue is the Director of the Lincoln Memorial Shrine Museum of Redlands, CA. The institution acquired the Face of Lincoln bronze by Robert Merrell Gage in January, 2020.
 McCue is pictured here accepting the treasure from Clell Hamm of the North Carolina Gallery of Fine Art.

 “With Washburn University’s start as Lincoln College and Robert Merrell Gage’s representation in the Mulvane collection, the acquisition of the bronze mask of Abraham Lincoln by Gage presents a unique opportunity.
 It will remain forever as an important part of our permanent collection and as a tribute to the history and values of Washburn University.”